-• Allowance for exemptions from participating in functional assessments to be granted on the basis of advice from a participant's medical practitioner, including where such assessment might put the person's mental health and wellbeing at risk.
+Allowance for exemptions from participating in mandatory assessments to be granted on the basis of advice from a participant's medical practitioner, including where such assessment might put the person's mental health and wellbeing at risk.

-We consider it appropriate that the lens of risk and safety is applied to avoid psychological harm and trauma for participants and their families who cannot safely undergo an independent assessment at the hands of a stranger.
+We consider it appropriate that the lens of 'risk and safety' can be applied fairly in the context of avoiding psychological harm and trauma for participants and their families who are compelled to undergo both the independent assessment at the hands of a stranger.

-- Provide avenues for review of functional assessments and their access and budget decisions, including to the AAT.
-Natural justice and procedural fairness dictate that participants receive a copy of their report at the same time the NDIA do, and that they have access to independent review. - A minimum experience requirement for the assessor workforce must be set out by the NDIA in its contractual arrangements with assessment providers.
+- Provide avenues for review of mandatory assessments and their access and budget decisions, including to the AAT.
+Natural justice and procedural fairness dictate that participants receive a copy of their report, at the same time the NDIA do, and that they access to review. - A minimum experience requirement for the assessor workforce must be set out by the NDIA in its contractual arrangements with assessment providers.